 Let’s Begin with the “Group”

-It is striking that Achen and Bartels put forward their “new group theory of power” offering neither a definition nor a theory of groups.
+Achen and Bartels put forward their “new group theory of power” offering neither a definition nor a theory of groups.
 They use that term as casually as they do the term realism (whose meaning is no more self-evident), merely following the conventions of mid-twentieth-century group theory scholarship.
 They treat groups as demographic categories that take on heightened political significance—as identities—when they become central to an individual’s “self-concept” (Achen and Bartels 2016, 228).
 This appears to be their definition, that groups are highly-charged demographic categories.
 They state their theory in one sentence: “‘groupiness’…is fundamental to thinking about the beliefs, preferences, and political behavior of democratic citizens” (Achen and Bartels 2016, 231).
 They borrow this term “‘groupiness’” from Karen Stenner (2005, 18), who proposes it to capture the idea that individuals’ attachment to authoritarian regimes is motivated by a general desire for “self and others to conform to some system, not [by a] commitment to a specific normative order.”
 Stenner’s concept naturalizes group formation, treating it as the effect of a psychological propensity.

 There is no denying that the average person and even the average scholar thinks of groups this way.
 They picture groups as basic social building blocks, imagine themselves belonging to groups, and believe groups to be basic units of political action and participation.
 Sociologist Rogers Brubaker (2006, 9) would characterize such notions as a “‘folk sociolog[y]’” that conceives of groups naturalistically and apolitically, as—in Achen and Bartels’s terms—the “foundation” of the contest for institutionalized power (#??).
 From Brubaker’s perspective, their argument replaces one “folk” theory with another.